 Nurtures the creation of new work, provides in-depth discussions of each work, and fosters insights into the creative process.
 The group welcomes a full range of artistic expression from the traditional to the experimental.

 A bi-weekly, open office hour with our Assistant Minister of Congregational Life, Rev. D. Scott Cooper.
-You are invited to bring your comments, questions, and thoughts to this open evening discussion time.
+You are invited to bring your comments, questions, and thoughts to this open afternoon discussion time.